 - 1 to 1 1/2 pounds boiling or pearl onions

-- 3 Tbsp cider, malt or white wine vinegar
+- 3 tablespoons cider, malt or white wine vinegar

-4 Meanwhile, mix the honey and vinegar vigorously until the honey dissolves.
+4 Add honey and vinegar mixture to pan: Meanwhile, mix the honey and vinegar vigorously until the honey dissolves.
 Add it to the frying pan.
 It will spit and sizzle violently.
 Turn the onions to coat with the mixture and turn the heat down to medium.
 Sprinkle salt over everything.